 - 73. To improve the validity of the yield estimates, three estimation techniques are used to fit curves as part of the automatic formula to estimate the 10-year cost of debt used in the calculation of the annually updated DRP.
 These are: - the Gaussian Kernel Method - the Nelson-Siegel (NS) Method - the Nelson-Siegel-Svensson (NSS) Method. - 74.
 Overall, the Gaussian Kernel Method may be classified with spline methods as a smoothed, non-parametric regression method.
-The method equates to a Nadaraya-Watson kernel regression,24 weighted by bond face value and has existed in the literature since at least 2001.25 - 75.
-The Gaussian Kernel method is consistent with the approach used by the Reserve Bank of Australia as published in 'New Measures of Australian Corporate Credit Spreads'.26 - 76.
-The NS estimator of the yield curve, given a tenor τ , consists of three parametric components:27 where β_0 is the constant, long-run yield level β_1 is the weighting for the short-end shift, defined as a downward or upward shift that then decays β_2 is the weighting for the medium-term 'hump' $(\beta_2 > 0)$ or 'trough' $(\beta_2 < 0)$ λ_1 is the decay factor.
+The method equates to a Nadaraya-Watson kernel regression,22 weighted by bond face value and has existed in the literature since at least 2001.23 - 75.
+The Gaussian Kernel method is consistent with the approach used by the Reserve Bank of Australia.24 - 76.
+The NS estimator of the yield curve, given a tenor τ , consists of three parametric components:25 where β_0 is the constant, long-run yield level β_1 is the weighting for the short-end shift, defined as a downward or upward shift that then decays β_2 is the weighting for the medium-term 'hump' $(\beta_2 > 0)$ or 'trough' $(\beta_2 < 0)$ λ_1 is the decay factor.